Joint Venture Project

 The Devonian-Carboniferous sea appears to have been inundating an incised coastline around a pronounced palaeo-high (Pincombe basement, Map 2 below).
 The oldest sediments include basal clastic rocks with a gravel beds onlapping on the basement inlier to the east.
 A thin succession of intertidal, and shallow marine to lagoonal facies is initially deposited within the project area while eastwards, in the Burt Range Sub-basin the basin floor subsided rapidly accumulating in excess of 2 km of marine sediments as indicated by seismic data.
 The articulated paleao-coast line is well illustrated W of the Norton deposit where an embayment of Devonian strata extends several kilometres SW over the basement rocks.

-Prior to the onset of Carboniferous sedimentation, the marine platfroma the palaeo-topography effect appears removed and a rapid .
+Prior to the onset of Carboniferous sedimentation, the marine platfroma the palaeo-topography effect appears removed.
 Correlation between down-hole gamma profiles shows a gradual thickening of Carboniferous strata towards the east within the project area.